duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 ## Basics for CPU Scheduling

-Kernel threads are ht eones being scheduled.
+Kernel threads are the ones being scheduled.

 "Process scheduling" and "thread scheduling" are often used interchangeably.